 Stock market today: Asian shares are mixed as Wall Street gears up for an interest rate cut

-Shares were mixed in Asia on Tuesday after the Dow Jones Industrial Average set a record as Wall Street geared up for Federal Reserve’s most anticipated meeting in years.
+Shares were mixed in Asia on Tuesday as world markets geared up for the Federal Reserve’s most anticipated meeting in years.

 Markets in mainland China and South Korea were closed.

-Traders are eagerly awaiting the Fed’s decision Wednesday on interest rates, which it is expected to cut for the first time in more than four years.
-The U.S. central bank has been keeping rates high to tamp down inflation and the main question is how much relief for the economy the Fed will deliver.
+Traders are eagerly awaiting the Fed’s decision Wednesday on interest rates.
+It is expected to cut its key rate for the first time in more than four years after keeping rates high to tamp down inflation.
+The main question is how much relief for the economy the Fed will deliver.

 “The warning is that markets steeped in rich policy expectations are ripe for volatility,” Mizuho Bank said in a commentary.
 “Accordingly, it may be best to be braced for (policy) curveballs that could potentially force market re-pricing.”